RachWalm/dyslexia/README.md

 ## Deployment

+### Deployment to Github

 The site was deployed to GitHub pages.
 It was deployed by the following actions:
-- In the git hub [repository](https://github.com/RachWalm/dyslexia), the settings tab was used.
+1. In the git hub [repository](https://github.com/RachWalm/dyslexia), the settings tab was used.
-- 'Pages' was selected from the left hand side.
+2. 'Pages' was selected from the left hand side.
-- Under Build and deployment Source section had 'Deploy from Branch' and the 'main' branch was selected.
+3. Under Build and deployment Source section had 'Deploy from Branch' and the 'main' branch was selected.
-- This selection was saved.
+4. This selection was saved.

 Here is the [link](https://rachwalm.github.io/dyslexia/) to the deployed page.

+### Local deployment

+1. In the git hub [repository](https://github.com/RachWalm/dyslexia), clicked code button
+2. clicked local
+3. choose HTTPS
+4. copied link
+5. went to terminal (version control) and input the following :git clone https://github.com/RachWalm/dyslexia.git
+6. the project was be cloned

 ## Resources used/Credits
 ### Technology used